JoaoBruno09/ODSOFT-CI-CD/README.md

 For windows we used the following command
 `curl -s -o ./response -w '%%{http_code}' $url/crm"`

-Knowing the commands we just created a way to store the result and create a condition to verify is the response was positive and we could proceed or negative and we throw an error and abort the build.
+Knowing the commands we just created a way to store the result and create a condition to verify is the response was positive, and we could proceed or negative, and we throw an error and abort the build.

 ```groovy
 stage('systemTest'){